Point Lookout: a free weekly publication of Chaco Canyon Consulting

 By carefully defining the Mobile group and the Stationary group (see "Brainstorming and Speedstorming: I," Point Lookout for February 20, 2019), the pairings of speedstorming can be arranged to produce what are expected to be fertile combinations.
 In this way, the team can focus the speedstorm to search in specific combinations of disciplines.
 If there is a risk of omitting potentially fertile but unrecognized combinations, brainstorming might be safer than speedstorming.

 My own experience is that brainstorming is more effective when participants know each other.
 So if the group includes people who don't know each other well, as might happen for a virtual team or an interdisciplinary problem, speedstorming would seem to provide an important advantage.
 It would create opportunities for pairs to work together closely, possibly for the first time.
 For new groups that expect to work together over a period of time, speedstorming might provide a way to improve brainstorming performance.
-First in this series Go to top Top Next issue: A Pain Scale for Meetings Next Issue
+Brainstorming and Speedstorming: I First issue in this series Go to top Top Next issue: A Pain Scale for Meetings Next Issue

 Leading Virtual Meetings for Real ResultsAre your virtual meetings plagued by inattentiveness, interruptions, absenteeism, and a seemingly endless need to repeat what somebody just said?
 Do you have trouble finding a time when everyone can meet?
 Do people seem disengaged and apathetic?
 Or do you have violent clashes and a plague of virtual bullying?
 Read Leading Virtual Meetings for Real Results to learn how to make virtual meetings much more productive and less stressful — and a lot shorter.
 Order Now!